Wu Ding: Honor and succession issues

+Oracle bone describing a sacrifice made to rulers from Shang Jia to Wu Ding.

 Widely regarded in later tradition as one of the greatest kings of the Shang dynasty, he was given the name Wu Ding (武丁) in accordance with the sexagenary cycle.
 To comply with the religious tradition of worshipping royal ancestors on the day which the ancestors were named after, he was honoured by subsequent kings on the ding day.
 He additionally received the temple name "Gaozong" and was later posthumously titled "Xiangwang".
 Following his death, he was given a royal funeral and buried in the Shang cemetery.
 Having become a deified being in the Shang pantheon, he was addressed as "Grandfather Ding" and "Ancestor Ding" by subsequent generations and was offered numerous sacrifices.

 After Wu Ding's death, the Shang throne's rules of succession were changed.
 His successors were his children - his three documented sons.
 Following his death, his child Zi Yue (子曜) became the next Shang king and was later known by the regnal name Zu Geng (祖庚).
 Zu Geng, according to Nivison, succeeded Wu Ding in 1188 BC.
 The Bamboo Annals fixes Zu's succession at the beginning of the year renshen, which most probably lay in January or February 1188 BC.
 The year began with a ding day; according to Shang traditional naming, Zu Geng could not use his father's regnal name.
 Instead, he used the stem geng, the first day of the first year after his mourning preamble (1185 BC).